Elmore County Domestic Violence Council Supporting Survivors

 Safe Haven for Animals Program

 ECDVC has partnered with local non-profits to ensure safe animal care for victims' pets during their transition to safe permanent housing.
-Evans Harmony House proudly accepts eligible dogs when victims enter shelter.
+Evans Harmony House proudly accepts eligible dogs when victims enter.

 Youth Dating Education